What Are Causes of Cellulitis?

 - Foreign objects in the skin

 - Infection of bone underneath the skin (An example is a long-standing open wound that is deep enough to expose the bone to bacteria.
 Sometimes this occurs in people with diabetes who have lost sensation or have poor blood flow in their feet.)

-- Swelling in the legs or arms from varicose veins or after surgery on veins or lymph nodes (lymphedema) is a common risk factor for streptococcal cellulitis.
+- Swelling in the leg or arm from varicose veins or after surgery on veins or lymph nodes (lymphedema) is a common risk factor for streptococcal cellulitis.

 - People with liver disease or iron overload are at risk for cellulitis from exposure to mud, soil, or water (freshwater or seawater).
-These bacteria include Vibrio vulnificus, Pseudomonas, and Aeromonas are common bacteria in such situations.
+Vibrio vulnificus, Pseudomonas, and Aeromonas are common bacteria in such situations.
 Tell the doctor if you have liver disease or if there has been exposure to soil, freshwater, or saltwater.

 Must Read Articles Related to Cellulitis